aws/aws-for-fluent-bit/troubleshooting/debugging.md

     - [Which version did I deploy?](#which-version-did-i-deploy)
     - [How is the timestamp set for my logs?](#how-is-the-timestamp-set-for-my-logs)
     - [What are STDOUT and STDERR?](#what-are-stdout-and-stderr)
+    - [How to find image tag version from SHA or image SHA for tag using regional ECR repos?]
 - [Case Studies](#case-studies)
     - [AWS for Fluent Bit Stability Tests](#aws-for-fluent-bit-stability-tests)
         - [Rate of network errors](#rate-of-network-errors)